glassroom/heinsen_routing/README.md

 mu_inp = torch.randn(100, 4, 4)  # input capsules

 # Instantiate routing module.
-m = Routing(d_spc=4, d_out=4, n_out=10, d_inp=4, n_inp=100)
+m = Routing(d_cov=4, d_out=4, n_out=10, d_inp=4, n_inp=100)

 # Route to 10 output capsules of shape 4 x 4
 a_out, mu_out, sig2_out = m(a_inp, mu_inp)
 print(mu_out)  # shape is 10 x 4 x 4
 ```

-## Installation and Replication of Results
+## Replication of Results

-If you wish to replicate our results, we recommend recreating our setup in a virtual environment, with the same versions of all libraries and dependencies.
-Runing the code requires _at least one_ Nvidia GPU with 11GB+ RAM, along with a working installation of CUDA 10 or newer.
+If you wish to replicate our results, we recommend recreating our setup in a virtual Python environment, with the same versions of all libraries and dependencies.
+Runing the code requires at least one Nvidia GPU with 11GB+ RAM, along with a working installation of CUDA 10 or newer.
 The code is meant to be easily modifiable to work with greater numbers of GPUs, or with TPUs.
-The code is also meant to be easily modifiable to work with frameworks other than PyTorch (as long as they support Einsten summation notation for describing multilinear operations), such as TensorFlow.
+It is also meant to be easily modifiable to work with frameworks other than PyTorch (as long as they support Einsten summation notation for describing multilinear operations), such as TensorFlow.

 To replicate our environment and results, follow these steps: